nwmarino/lace/README.md

 # lace

-Lace is an imperative systems language meant that takes major inspiration from the language philosophies of old.
-It is, however, most similar in nature to C by way of what is possible right now.
+Lace is an imperative systems language that takes major inspiration from the language philosophies of old.
+It is, however, most similar in nature to C by way of what is currently possible with it.

-The project is modularized about the lace frontend and an AMD64 backend isolated enough to be carved out and made to work with other frontends in the future.
+The project is modularized about the lace frontend and an AMD64 backend isolated enough to be carved out and made to work with other frontends.

 ### Lace Intermediate Representation (LIR)